Where are we in audio deepfake detection? A systematic analysis over generative and detection models: Benchmarking AI-Audio Detection Models

 \textbf{Evaluation metrics}.
 To provide a comprehensive evaluation of the detection performance of audio deepfake models, we adopt (1) \textit{Equal Error Rate} (EER), which is defined as the point on the ROC curve, where the false positive rate (FPR) and false negative rate (FNR) are equal and is commonly used to assess the performance of binary classifications tasks, with lower values indicating better detection performance.
 (2) \textit{Accuracy} evaluates the overall correctness of the detection model's predictions and is defined as the ratio of correctly predicted data to the total data.
 To ensure consistency with the EER and provide more intuitive results, we set the threshold for accuracy at the EER point, meaning the accuracy reflects the model’s performance when the FPR equals the FNR.
 (3) \textit{AUROC} (Area Under the Receiver Operating Characteristic) provides a measure of the model's ability to distinguish between classes across different decision thresholds, providing a more comprehensive view of its discriminative power across varying conditions.
 An AUROC score of 1.0 indicates perfect classification, while a score of 0.5 indicates performance no better than random guessing.

 Note that the test datasets are class-balanced, and the accuracy score is calculated using the EER threshold.
-Thus, we omit F1, precision, and recall scores from our evaluation results in the paper, though SONAR provides these metrics as well.
+Thus, we omit F1, precision, and recall scores from our evaluation results in the paper.

+\textbf{Implementation Details.} Table~\ref{tab:hyperpamameters} presents the hyperparameters for training AASIST, RawNet2, RawGAT-ST, LCNN, and Spec.+ResNet.
+We train AASIST, RawNet2, and RawGAT-ST with a learning rate of 0.0001 and LCNN and Spec.+ResNet with a learning rate of 0.0003.
+The batch size for AASIST, RawNet2, RawGAT-ST, LCNN, and Spec.+ResNet are 64, 256, 32, 512, and 256, respectively.
+All input audios are resampled to a 16kHz sampling rate and converted into raw waveforms consisting of 64,000 samples (approximately 4 seconds).
+Audios longer than 4 seconds are randomly trimmed, while those shorter than 4 seconds are repeated and padded to meet the 4-second duration.

+For the foundation models, two linear layers are added after the encoder's output, with the hidden layer dimension matching the dimension of the encoder's output.
+We fine-tune all foundation models on the Wavefake training dataset for 3 epochs using the Adam optimizer with a learning rate of 0.00001 and a weight decay of 0.0005.